zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod03_Deploying Configuration Management solutions to Azure.md

 #### Task 3: Deploy a Linux VM

-1. At the top of the portal, click the **Cloud Shell** icon to open a new Clould Shell instance.

 1. In the **Cloud Shell** pane, click the **Upload/Download files** icon and, in the drop-down menu, click **Upload**.

 1. In the **Open** dialog box, navigate to the **\\allfiles\\AZ-301T02\\Module_03\\LabFiles\\Starter\\** folder, select the **linux-template.json** file, and click **Open**.
 The file contains the following template: